Maryland Real Estate Company Drops $10 Million Bonus On 198 Employees, Ranging From $100 To $270K

-A Maryland real estate company has given its employees a $10 million bonus, to be split among the company’s 198 employees, Yahoo Finance reports.
-The amount of the bonus is based on the employees’ time of service with the company, so some are getting six-digit bonuses while others are getting comparatively little.
+A Maryland real estate company has given its employees a $10 million bonus, to be split among the company’s 198 employees, Yahoo!
+Finance reports.
+The amount of the bonus is based on the employees’ time of service with the company, so some are getting six-figure bonuses while others are getting comparatively little.

-St. John Properties in Baltimore manages and develop s real estate.
+St. John Properties in Baltimore manages and develops real estate.
 Like so many other businesses, it also holds office holiday parties and hands out Christmas bonuses.
-On December 7, at the company’s party, the nearly 200 employees learned that this year’s bonuses would be exceptionally generous: ten million dollars, split nearly 200 ways.
+At the company’s party on December 7, the nearly 200 employees learned that this year’s bonuses would be exceptionally generous: $10 million, split nearly 200 ways.

 Founder and Chairman Edward St. John, who went to extraordinary lengths to keep the big surprise a secret, says that rewarding his employees for their hard work was the right thing to do.